benhuson/expire-users/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/expire-users/issues).

 == Upgrade Notice ==

+= 1.1 =
+Sort users by expiry date in admin and fix some login issues.

 = 1.0.4 =
 On expiry, remove expiry date and continue to allow login if set.